csmangum/portfolio/Airbnb Price Prediction/README.md

 ## 6. Initial Model Development

 I went forward with four algorithms: Linear Regression, Random Forests, Gradient Boosted Regression, and LightGBM from Microsoft.
-Model performance was similar but the tree based model performed better, especially the LightGBM model in both metrics and runtime.
-Next I will optimize both of the gradient boosted models and see how they compare.
+Model performance was similar, but the tree-based model performed better, especially the LightGBM model in both metrics and runtime.
+Next, I will optimize both gradient boosted models and see how they compare.

 ### Feature Selection (Step Forward)
 | Model | R2 | RMSE | Median Absolute Error | Runtime (seconds) |